react-cosmos/react-cosmos/README.md

 };
 ```

-If your component needs props from the `Route` component (history, location, and match), you can enabled the `provideRouterProps` flag.
+If your component needs props from the `Route` component (history, location, and match), you can enable the `provideRouterProps` flag.

 ```js
 // __fixtures__/example.js